-Sensible Financial partnered with Your Elder Experts and Karen Wasserman to offer clients and the community detailed information about options in Senior Living.
+Sensible Financial partnered with Karen Wasserman from Your Elder Experts, a leader in elder care, to create a presentation for our clients and the community.
+Karen’s talk provided the audience with much-needed information about options in Senior Living.
 The event was lively and informative and provided the audience with lots of opportunities to ask questions.
-If you weren’t able to attend, you can still see the video from the event below.
+If you weren’t able to attend, you can still see snippets from the Q&A and the entire video and transcript from the event below.

 Rick Fine: So I reached out to Karen, and now I know why her name kept coming up, because she knows about the needs of older adults, and she’s very familiar with various communities, facilities, and programs that can cater to older adults and their individual needs.
 So when we put together this event, the most logical choice for a speaker was Karen.
 So Karen founded the Jewish Family and Children Service Care Management Program in 1999 and has built it into one of the Boston area’s leading care management practices.
 She leads educational programs in the community on elder services, housing, and care management, and is a nationally certified care manager.
 She’s a member of the National Association of Social Workers, and both the national and New England chapters of the Aging Life Care Association.
 I’m very pleased to introduce Karen Wasserman.